 With Cloud and Dedicated Hosting, the resources are all yours.
 Therefore, your website speed tends to be even under 3 seconds.

-Winner: In Shared vs Cloud vs Dedicated hosting, cloud and dedicated are clear winners.
+Conclusion: In Shared vs Cloud vs Dedicated hosting, cloud and dedicated are clear winners.
 Shared Hosting sites are always slow, does not matter how many plugins and caching you implement.

 Choosing the right web hosting entirely depends on your needs.